Microsoft-hosted Linux and macOS agents generally available – VSTS Sprint 137 Update

 - Connect or disconnect Azure Active Directory as a Project Collection Admin

-- Public projects available in preview for all accounts
+- Public projects available in preview for all organizations

 Create pull requests without a default team as reviewer

-To use this capability, you must have the New Navigation preview feature enabled on your profile or account.
+To use this capability, you must have the New Navigation preview feature enabled on your profile or organization.